Everyone should write content!

 Best examples of the use of Content Marketing

-At Contitude, we help companies succeed with Inbound Marketing and Content Marketing initiatives and have seen many great examples of how companies have succeeded with this work.The companies that are most successful are those where the entire organisation we work with has been on board with the strategy and what the benefits of a working Inbound Marketing and Content Marketing strategy have been.
-When the whole organisation, i.e. not just the marketing department, is on board, it is easier to succeed with the strategy.Why is it that the companies that get the whole company on board are the most successful?
-One reason is that more people can help create lots of good content.
-An organization that is involved also helps with the distribution of the content, which makes it much easier for the company to be seen.Say you are an organization of 70 people.
-There is a management team, a sales organisation, a marketing team, finance function and consultants/production staff etc. All the different people in the company have different types of expertise and all have a view on different parts of the company and probably also different views on what makes the company unique and creates customer value.
-These different perspectives appeal to different audiences and stakeholders that your company has and all perspectives are needed.
-This is particularly important if your business sells a service/product where there are many different decision makers.
-Therefore, when all parts of a company contribute to creating content and also different types of content, it will create more value for more decision makers and stakeholders that you have at your company.In some cases, we have seen our clients set goals for all employees to write at least one blog post per year.
+We at Contitude help companies succeed with Inbound Marketing and Content Marketing initiatives and have seen many fine examples of how companies have succeeded with this work.The companies that succeed best are the companies where the entire organization that we work with has been aware of the strategy and what the benefits of a functioning Inbound Marketing and Content Marketing strategy have been.
+When the entire organization, that is, not just the marketing department, is on board, it becomes easier to succeed with their strategy.Why is it that the companies that get the entire company on board succeed best?
+One reason is that more people can contribute by creating a lot of good content.
+An organization that is involved also helps with the distribution of the content, which significantly facilitates the company's ability to be seen.Say you are an organization of 70 people.
+There is a management team, a sales organization, a marketing team, finance, consultants/production staff, etc. All the different people in the company have different types of expertise and they all know different parts of the company and probably have different views on what makes the company unique and creates customer value.
+These different perspectives appeal to different target groups and stakeholders that your company has and all perspectives are needed.
+This is especially important if your company sells a service/product where there are many different decision makers.
+When all parts of a company contribute to creating content and also different types of content, it will therefore create more value for more decision makers and stakeholders that you have in the company.In some cases, we have seen our customers set goals for all employees to write at least one blog post per year.
 Such targets have had a very good effect.
-In all honesty, I can say that not EVERYONE has written their blog post by the end of the year but it has evened out as other people have written two or more blog posts.What has been most fascinating is that the sales team have often been the most productive in terms of content creation.
-We usually recommend that they write blog posts about issues that have come up in customer meetings and this has probably made it easier to find topics to write about.
-Then I also think they have clearly understood the benefit of succeeding with Inbound and Content Marketing and that ultimately means more LEADS!
+I can honestly say that not EVERYONE has written their blog post by the end of the year, but it has evened out as other people have written two or more blog posts.What has been most fascinating is that the sales team has often been the most productive when it comes to creating content.
+We usually recommend that they should write blog posts about issues that have come up in customer meetings and that has probably made it easier to find topics to write about.
+I also believe that they have clearly understood the benefit of succeeding with Inbound and Content Marketing and that it ultimately means more LEADS!

 Typing cramp and other excuses